EduardoHi/No-Hands-Hacker/README.md

 ### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+### Deploy to github pages
+Before, if `ngh` is not installed, run `npm install -g angular-cli-ghpages` to instal ngh globally.
+Run `ng build --aot=false --prod --base-href "https://EduardoHi.github.io/No-Hands-Hacker/"` to build the angular app and then run `ngh --message="<Your Message>"` the message is optional. after that, the page https://EduardoHi.github.io/No-Hands-Hacker/ should be serving the updated app.